 He captained South Australia to victory in the 2010 Under-16 Championships and was named the state’s most valuable player, while also receiving a scholarship with the Australian Institute of Sport as part of the AIS-AFL Academy, travelling to Europe as part of their 30-man squad.

-Viney made his debut in Round 1, 2013 and picked up a Rising Star nomination along the way, finishing his first season with 13 games to his name.
-He played almost a full year in 2014 and his ability to compete against older and more mature bodies was obvious, using his strength alongside his natural understanding of the game.
+Jack made his AFL debut in Round 1, 2013 and picked up a Rising Star nomination along the way, finishing his first season with 13 games to his name.

-In 2015 Viney finished Runner-Up in the Club Champion Awards, and in 2016 went one better to win his first Keith ‘Bluey’ Truscott Memorial Trophy after a dominant year in the midfield.
-He was further recognised as a leader of the club after being awarded the Ron Barassi Jnr Trophy for outstanding leadership qualities, and ahead of the 2017 season was promoted to co-captain of the club.
+He finished Runner-Up in the 2015 Club Championship and in 2016 went one better to win his first Keith ‘Bluey’ Truscott Memorial Trophy after a dominant year in the midfield.

-He took the leadership role in his stride, taking home the Ron Barassi Jnr trophy and finishing Runner-Up in the Club Champion for a second time.
-In 2018 Viney, alongside co-captain Nathan Jones, led Melbourne to their first finals appearance since 2006 and will be an important part of building Melbourne’s next Premiership campaign.
+He took the leadership role in his stride, collecting his second Ron Barassi Jnr and Club Champion Runner-Up awards in and in 2018, combined with co-captain Nathan Jones to lead Melbourne to their first finals appearance since 2006.